Observational prospects of self-interacting scalar superradiance with next-generation gravitational-wave detectors: Conclusions

 We then estimate the parameter space of ultralight scalars reachable with current and next-generation detectors by studying two specific galactic BHs as examples, Cygnus X-1 (a BH in a binary) and MOA-2011 (an isolated BH).
 Similar nearby BHs in our galaxy with well-measured mass and spin (and orbital parameters if the BH is in a binary) are interesting targets for future GW searches.
 With next-generation terrestrial GW detectors, we demonstrate that the accessible parameter space of ultralight scalars around these BHs can be extended into the moderate self-interacting regime, improving by a factor of two to five in interaction parameter $f$ compared to current-generation detectors.
 We will be able to interrogate the existence of ultralight scalars in the mass range of $\sim 3\times10^{-13}$--$3\times10^{-12}$ eV/c$^2$ across the gravitational and moderate self-interaction regimes by targeting galactic BHs like Cygnus X-1 and MOA-2011.

-We note that in this work we have only considered central measured values on some BH parameters and assumptions on others (like the initial spin and age) that have large uncertainties, so our constraints cannot be considered as true exclusions in the scalar particle parameter space.
-GW searches marginalized over the BH uncertainties, in tandem with more precise measurements of the BH properties, would be of great interest.
+We note that in this work we have only considered central measured values on some BH parameters and assumptions on others (like the initial spin and age) that have large uncertainties, so our projections on the reachable parameter space cannot be considered as true exclusions in the scalar particle parameter space.
+Data-driven constraints obtained from GW searches marginalized over the BH uncertainties would be of great interest.
+In particular, more accurate and precise measurements of the BH properties, e.g., mass, spin, age, and orbital parameters (if relevant), with future advanced telescopes will lead to smaller uncertainties in the estimates of the signal strength.
+By comparing the search sensitivities (with particular false alarm and false dismissal probabilities) to the estimated signals by taking into consideration the signal uncertainties propagated from the BH properties, one can obtain robust constraints on the existence of ultralight scalars.

 Unlike the case of gravitational superradiance, in the presence of strong self-interactions, high-spin, old BHs may not directly exclude scalars in the corresponding mass range since strong self-interactions can halt BH spin-down.
 On the other hand, we do not find observational GW prospects in the strong self-interaction and no spin-down regimes: the particle self-interactions suppress the growth of superradiant clouds significantly and hence the GW emission becomes too weak to be observed even with next-generation detectors.
 In particular, observable signals would be in conflict with the high, present-day estimated spin of Cygnus X-1.
 In general, preferred GW search targets in our galaxy would be BHs with moderate or low present-day spins (such that observable clouds may exist), whose masses, spins, ages, orientations, and orbital parameters (where applicable) are well-measured.